ESPRI-Mod/synda/sdt/doc/gridftp.md

 ## Configuration

-To use gridftp as default, edit $ST_HOME/conf/default/default.txt file and set 'protocol' parameter to 'gridftp'.
+To use gridftp as default protocol, edit $ST_HOME/conf/default/default.txt file and set 'protocol' parameter to 'gridftp'.

 ## Usage examples